 Searching: it suggests that you want to find a particular product which consists of the defined word, sentence or paragraph.

-What can you do with the WooBeWoo Product Table plugin? – All.
-And we will show you how.
+What can you do with the WooBeWoo Product Table plugin? – All these things, and we will show you how.

 How to add filtering, sorting, search options

-In the WooBeWoo Product Table plugin you can create by categories and attributes.
+WooBeWoo Product Table plugin allows you to create categories and attributes.

-- Navigate to WooCommerce -> Products -> Categories to create a new Category like Business, Fantasy
+- Go to WooCommerce -> Products -> Categories to create a new Category like Business, Fantasy

-- Navigate to WooCommerce -> Products -> Attributes to create a new Attribute like book language
+- Go to WooCommerce -> Products -> Attributes to create a new Attribute like book language

 - Go to WooCommerce -> Products -> Attributes -> Configure terms to add new terms for the Attribute like English, Russian